saifaustcse/git-workflow-and-commands/README.md

     # Reset a Git repository to a certain commit
     # This  will delete the commits made after the certain commit
     # This is very dangerous
+    # This will create complexity if another developer already merged the update
     $ git reset --hard [commit]
     $ git push --force origin [branch]